evanc7007/RatioThink/README.md

 </div>

-RatioThink is a native macOS app that runs open-weight language models entirely on your Mac through a bundled [Pie](https://github.com/pie-project/pie) inference engine — no account, no cloud, no data leaving the device.
+RatioThink is a native macOS app that runs open-weight language models entirely on your Mac.
+Powered by a bundled [Pie](https://github.com/pie-project/pie) inference engine, it supercharges local models using specialized _thinking profiles_.

+## Early release

-**v0.1.1 is an early release**, focused on core functionality and bug fixes: local chat, basic model management (download or import GGUF models), and engine status while a model loads.
-See the [release notes](https://github.com/shsym/RatioThink/releases) for what's in this build.
+v0.1.1 is an early release, focusing on core functionality and bug fixes.
+Since many components are still a work in progress, your feedback is incredibly valuable.
+Feel free to report any issues you find!

-## Install (DMG)
+## Install

-Release DMGs are signed with a Developer ID and notarized by Apple, so they pass Gatekeeper with no extra steps:

 1. Download `RatioThink-arm64.dmg` (Apple Silicon) from
    [Releases](https://github.com/shsym/RatioThink/releases) and open it.